 Description

-P-C and both battery packs-Cand setting the rivP-C relay in series with a 150 ohm resistor turns on and waits 2.5 This 2.5 second delay originates from the safety system board.
-This is set by an RC timer.2.5P-Cstays on’s shorting out the Pre-Charge resistorDuring Pre-Charge, the car is acquiring data from the motor controller to verify voltage is present and increasing on the battery input to the device.
+The Pre-Charge system of the car is used to equalize the potential of the across the AIR switch and both battery packs.
+Pre-Charge started when the safety system is all clear of faults.
+This includes the ECU clearing its fault and setting the ready to drive relay.
+Bottom or negative really turns on.
+Then the Pre-Charge relay in series with a 150 ohm resistor turns on and waits 2.5 seconds.
+This 2.5 second delay originates from the safety system board.
+This is set by an RC timer.
+After the 2.5 seconds are up, the Pre-Charge relay stays on and the AIR’s turn on shorting out the Pre-Charge resistor.
+During Pre-Charge, the car is acquiring data from the motor controller to verify voltage is present and increasing on the battery input to the device.
 If this doesn’t happen, the car will trip ECU safety stop and report error code.

 Wiring, cables, current calculations, connectors